Murder of Esther and Jessica McCann: Adoption of Jessica

 Jessica McCann was born to Frank's sister Jeanette in March 1991, when Jeanette was 18 years old.
 Shortly after Jessica's birth, Jeanette asked Frank and Esther to adopt the girl.
 On 20 May 1991, the couple applied to adopt the child.
 Faced with repeated unexplained delays to the adoptive process, by September 1992 Esther still had not received a decision from the Adoptions Board, and she was repeatedly ringing the organisation for updates regarding her application.
-Unbeknownst to Esther, Frank had discovered that the mother of the girl he had had a child with had heard of the adoption application and lodged a complaint with the Adoptions Board on 16 April 1991 (before the McCann's had applied for adoption), ultimately leading to the McCann's application being rejected on 29 July 1992.
+Unbeknown to Esther, Frank had discovered that the mother of the girl he had had a child with had heard of the adoption application and lodged a complaint with the Adoptions Board on 16 April 1991 (before the McCann's had applied for adoption), ultimately leading to the McCann's application being rejected on 29 July 1992.
 Esther was granted an appointment with the Adoptions Board on 7 September 1992, and Frank resolved to kill Esther and Jessica in order to preserve his reputation.